godai78/LLM/making_zines.md

 * Zine Fests & DIY Events: Sell or give them away at zine fairs.
 * Online PDFs: Offer free or pay-what-you-can PDFs via Gumroad, Itch.io, or a blog.
 * Social Media: Promote on Instagram, Tumblr, or Twitter.
 Use hashtags like #zines #DIYzines.
+* Etsy or Big Cartel: Sell physical copies affordably.
+* Ko-fi or Patreon: Offer zines as rewards for small donations.
+* Zine Libraries & Distros: Submit to indie distros.

 ### Keep Costs Low